modalsoul0226/csc369_review/README.md

 * OS has to load PTBR (*page table base register*) for new process on context switch since page tables are per process.

 ### 6.6.1 The Page Table
-Stroed in protected memory, and a user process cannot access its own page table.
+Stored in protected memory, and a user process cannot access its own page table.
 * A linear array of *page table* entries, 1 entry per virtual page.
 * Stored in **OS memory, attached to process structure**.
 * Virtual page number (VPN) serves as array index.